Principles & Practices

 Responsive Advisory Meeting

-A practice with a set, predictable routine, organized around one of seven distinct purposes, that offers a solid framework for building meaningful connections and developing respectful and trusting relationships while meeting students’ developmental needs.
-The meetings have four sequential components: arrival welcome, announcements, acknowledgments, and activity.
+A predictable routine for building meaningful connections, developing respectful and trusting relationships, and meeting students’ developmental needs.
+There are four components: arrival welcome, announcements, acknowledgments, and activity.

 Investing Students in the Rules

-A process facilitated by the teacher that is composed of four steps: setting SMART goals, connecting the goals to rules, connecting the rules to concrete behaviors, and making the rules come alive.
+A four-step teacher-facilitated process: set SMART goals, connect the goals to rules, connect the rules to concrete behaviors, and bring the rules to life in everyday ways.

 Brain Breaks